 Realizing the importance of the younger generation, the church school buildings were completed first.
 Beginning in 1954, first came the NW wing, then the NE wing, and finally the Assembly Room, which became the site for the congregation’s first worship services.

-It was not until 1959 that ground was broken for the church building that houses Gore Hall, the library, kitchen, and church offices.
-In 1963, the Religious Education (RE) Complex was expanded to its current size.
+It was not until 1959 that ground was broken for the church building that houses Gore Hall, the library, and kitchen.
+In 1963, the Religious Education (RE) Complex was expanded to its current size; in 2017 it was completely remodeled to include the church offices, move the location of the nursery, and update everything to current needs.

 On July 31, 1994, the misty-eyed congregation gathered for the first service in our new sanctuary.
 Rev. Marni Harmony’s sermon offering a “theology of homecoming” closed with these words: “To all of the Beloved Community gathered today I say, WELCOME HOME.
 Bring your fears and concerns and fiercest commitments, bring your hurts and your joys, bring your love and let us be homemakers together.
 Keep your ears and eyes open here, for we are not here to escape the demands of God but to be home with our understanding of them.
 Let these walls hold with time the bones and echoes and memories of our visions and deeds.”